 - Clinical science

-Clostridioides difficile (C. difficile; formerly known as Clostridium difficile) is a gram-positive rod-shaped bacillus that is commonly involved in antibiotic-associated diarrhea.
-As the bacterial spores are difficult to eradicate and easily transmitted (via fecal-oral transmission), the C. difficile infection rate is particularly high among hospitalized patients and residents in long-term care facilities.
-Colonization with C. difficile occurs following antibiotic treatment of other diseases, as the bacteria is particularly resistant to antibiotics.
-The resulting damage to the intestinal flora promotes infection, which may be accompanied by high fever, abdominal pain, and characteristically foul-smelling diarrhea.
-The most severe form of C. difficile infection is pseudomembranous colitis, which may lead to ileus, sepsis, and toxic megacolon.
-In most cases, however, colonization results in asymptomatic carriage rather than symptomatic infection.
-Diagnosis is usually made via detection of the C. difficile toxin and/or corresponding genes in stool samples.
-C. difficile infections are treated with oral vancomycin or oral fidaxomicin.
+Clostridioides difficile (C. difficile; formerly known as Clostridium difficile) is a gram-positive bacillus that may cause antibiotic-associated diarrhea.
+Rates of C. difficile infection are particularly high among hospitalized patients and residents in long-term care facilities because C. difficile spores are easily transmitted (fecal-oral route) and difficult to eradicate.
+The bacterium is resistant to multiple antibiotics, so colonization with C. difficile most commonly occurs following antibiotic treatment of other diseases.
+The resulting damage to the intestinal flora promotes infection, which may be accompanied by high fever, abdominal pain, and foul-smelling diarrhea.
+The most severe form of C. difficile infection is pseudomembranous colitis, which can lead to ileus, sepsis, and toxic megacolon.
+In most cases, however, colonization results in asymptomatic carriage.
+Diagnosis is usually made via detection of the C. difficile toxin, C. difficile glutamate dehydrogenase antigen, and/or corresponding genes in stool samples.
+C. difficile infection is treated with oral vancomycin or oral fidaxomicin.
 Following diagnosis, strict adherence to hygiene measures and patient isolation is essential, especially in hospitals and other healthcare settings.

 Epidemiological data refers to the US, unless otherwise specified.